Executive Search in Brazil’s Infrastructure Sector

 Executives must manage projects with 10–30 year horizons, balancing operational delivery with shareholder expectations.

-2. Regulatory & Public Interface
+2. Regulatory and Public Interface

 Leadership must understand concession models, compliance frameworks, and political risk exposure.